-Our goal is to work with students and parents to resolve outstanding balances.
-We understand that students and their families may experience financial difficulties and it is important for those types of issues to be communicated to our office at an early stage.
-Bentley University offers payment plans to assist with the budgeting of the cost of education.
+The office's goal is to work with students and parents to resolve outstanding balances.
+Student Financial Services understands that students and their families may experience financial difficulties and it is important for those types of issues to be communicated to the office at an early stage.
+Bentley offers payment plans to assist with the budgeting of the cost of education.
 However, those plans are only available to students prior to the due date of their bill.

-We URGE students and/or parents to contact our office prior to the due date of the bill to discuss any financial concerns that they may have.
-The earlier the issue is discussed the more tools we have to assist students in resolving the situation.
+Students and/or parents are urged to contact the office prior to the due date of a bill to discuss any financial concerns.
+The earlier the issue is discussed, the more tools are available to assist students in resolving the situation.

-Bentley University recognizes that employers may pay some costs on behalf of students/employees.
-These agreements are made between the student and their employer and are not contractual agreements with the University.
-We do not bill companies/employers for student tuition.
+Bentley recognizes that employers may pay some costs on behalf of students/employees.
+These agreements are made between the student and his or her employer and are not contractual agreements with the university.
+The office does not bill companies/employers for student tuition.
 Students are expected to pay the balance due at the time of registration or by the due date for the semester.

-Bentley University does not accept foreign checks under \$250.
-It is the student's responsibility to update Bentley University of address changes.
+Bentley does not accept foreign checks under \$250.
+It is the student's responsibility to update Bentley of address changes.

 If the balance is not resolved by the due date, a financial hold will be placed on the account.
-This financial hold will prevent students from registering for classes, changing their course schedule, participating in the housing lottery, senior week activities, the graduation ceremony and from obtaining diplomas and/or transcripts.
+This financial hold will prevent students from registering for classes; changing their course schedule; participating in the housing lottery, senior week activities or the graduation ceremony; and obtaining diplomas and/or transcripts.
 If applicable, the student may also be required to move out of housing.